Masala Herb

 So you see, the dandelion flower is not just one of those hazardous wildflowers, but in fact a very useful plant.

-The awesome part is, that Dandelion flowers grow pretty much everywhere in the northern hemisphere.
+The awesome part is, that Dandelion flowers grow pretty much everywhere in the Northern Hemisphere, so you can forage for them!

 So you might just find it outside your house growing and since nobody knows the value of the plant, nobody will be bothered if you collect them for your own use.